Advising

 • Can those courses be taken abroad or do they need to be taken at UMBC?

-• Does your funding rely on UMBC tuition being charged?
+• Does my funding rely on UMBC tuition being charged?

-• Can my aid/scholarship be used toward study abroad?
+• Can my aid/scholarship be used toward studying abroad?

-• Have a completed my FAFSA for the term I want to study abroad?
+• Have I completed my FAFSA for the term I want to study abroad?
 If not, when is that due?